Highlights from New Brunswick

 Hopewell Rocks

 The tides rage onto the coast of New Brunswick as quickly as they disperse.
-And so with every passing minute of the day, the coastal landscape transforms.
+With every passing minute of the day, the coastal landscape transforms.

 There is no other land on the planet, other than neighbouring provinces, that exists next to the likes of the Bay of Fundy.
 The bay narrows and rises, forcing a lot of water into not a lot of space, which can cause extreme rises up to 53 feet twice in a day.